-The best in scientific literature, books, essays, news, newsletters, government resources, podcasts, forums, analysts, and more!
+The best scientific literature, news, podcasts, books and more!

 This is a roundup of top resources in biotech, pharma and healthcare.

-If I’ve missed a good source or you’d like to connect, feel free to email me.
+If I’ve missed a good source or you’d like to connect, feel free to reach out!

-bioRxiv and medRxiv are now the true cutting edge for new data: the latest results increasingly appear in preprints months before formal publication.
-I’m also signed up for updates from Nature, Science, Cell, PNAS and NEJM.
+bioRxiv, medRxiv and chemRxiv are the cutting edge for new data as the latest results often appear in preprints months before formal publication.
+Also subscribe for updates from Nature, Science, Cell, PNAS and NEJM.

-GovTrack is a topic-agnostic tool for tracking federal legislation, which I’ve customized to specifically follow congressional actions related to healthcare and biotech.
-Watch how bills evolve as they move (or don’t) towards a vote.
+GovTrack is a topic-agnostic tool for tracking legislation, which I’ve customized to follow congressional actions in healthcare and biotech.

-The Massachusetts Life Sciences Center is a reliable public-private partnership between the state of Massachusetts and the industry, with a range of useful resources especially for early-stage companies based in MA.
+Massachusetts Life Sciences Center is a public-private partnership between Massachusetts and the industry, with a range of useful resources.

 News, Newsletters & Podcasts

-Sign up for the free Endpoints newsletter (~10 short articles in an email Mon-Fri ~11am EST) and the Early Edition (top headlines ~6am EST).
-Occasional features are for paid subscribers, but free access is sufficient.
+Sign up for the free Endpoints newsletter (~15 short articles by email Mon-Fri at ~11am EST) and the Early Edition (top headlines ~6am EST).

 BioPharmCatalyst tracks each day’s top catalysts (clinical readouts, FDA approvals or CRLs, trial halts, etc.) and their effect on biotech stocks.